Skip to main content

 • Needs assistance to cut prepared food on a plate.

-• Needs assistance preparing his or her liquid nutrition for his or her tube or intravenous feedings.
+• Needs assistance preparing their liquid nutrition for their tube or intravenous feedings.

 • Needs assistance placing food on plate or table (serving) or with carrying a plate and/or cup to the table.